jdenholm/TorchTools/README.md

 >>> preds = model(batch, frozen_encoder=False)
 ```

+---

 #### UNet—Semantic Segmentation
-The `UNet` is has become a classic model which is often implemented with the architecture hard-coded.
-Having an easy-to-instantiate `UNet` where the architecture can be set or configured at instantiation is always handy, so we include one here.
+The `UNet` has become a classic model which, again, is often implemented with the architecture hard-coded.
+Having an easy-to-instantiate `UNet` with an easily-modifiable architecture is always handy, so we include one here.

 Still to add `UNet` model code.

+---

 #### Encoder

+---

 #### Decoder

+---

 #### Encoder–Decoder model

+---

+#### Simple 2D convolution network
+While we've already included a two-dimensional convolution model, it uses default architectures from Torchvision's available VGG and ResNet models, which are pretty big models that might be too "overpowered" for certain applications (say, to be used as a discriminator when training a GAN).
+To address this, we also include a simpler two-dimensional convolutional neural network.

 ### Datasets